The Brutal Truth Behind ‘I’ll Call You’

 How does that make you feel?

-Just to clarify, for the sake of this post I’m referring to work related situations.
+Just to clarify, for the sake of this post I’m referring to work-related situations.
 Not calling after a date or breaking up with someone by cutting all communication is a much more complex and personal issue best left for another time.

 My recent stint job hunting has highlighted some particularly interesting ‘I’ll call you’ behavior.

 I understand people are busy.
 I understand plans change; decision makers are unavailable and more important business issues needs to be dealt with urgently.
+But that knowledge doesn’t stop it from being frustrating.

 Here are my thoughts on the calling situation both from the perspective of the person making the call and the person waiting for one.